stancsz/prompt-engineering-learning-hub/PRD.md

   - `SignIn` for authentication button
   - `SignOut` for sign-out menu item
   - `EnvelopeSimple` for email input fields
-  - `LockKey` for password input fields
+  - `CheckCircle` for email sent confirmation
   - `BookOpen` for lessons and documentation
   - `CheckCircle` for completed items
   - `Circle` for incomplete items